chromatic-protocol/docs/docs/contracts/reference/core/libraries/liquidity/PositionParam.md

 function inverse(struct PositionParam self) internal pure returns (struct PositionParam)
 ```

-Creates the inverse of a PositionParam by negating the leveragedQty.
+Creates the inverse of a PositionParam by negating the qty.

 - Parameters: